This documentation is adapted to FastNesting version 1.1.2.

 Available in: PRO version only

-FastNesting v1.1.1 now supports nesting with internal holes and perforations.
+FastNesting supports nesting with internal holes and perforations.

 Best Practices